| Office | |

 hhhtang@eduhk.hk

 A sociologist, Dr Hayes Tang is an internationally research-active, well sought after and award-winning academic researcher specialising in the fields of higher education policy, academic profession and youth studies.
 He is recognised as being in the world's top 1% (lifetime) and top 0.2% (2020-2024) researchers in the Higher Education specialty according to ScholarGPS.
 His research reconsiders the sociological role of higher education and future imaginaries of the academic profession in the rise of 'academic entrepreneurialism', focusing on world-class universities in East Asia and the ecological paradigm of the 'post-entrepreneurial university'.
-He is committed to creating new knowledge to reimagine the university in the age of the Anthropocene.
-He is committed to create new knowledge in application for better academic leadership and policy innovation in East Asia.
+He is committed to creating new knowledge to reimagine the university in the age of the Anthropocene, and better academic leadership and policy innovation in East Asia.
 Sole scholarship and collaborative research partnership enabled him to be principal investigator of 14 projects and co-investigator of 15 projects, securing a total of funding worth HK$10.67 million/ US$1.36 million since 2014.

 He is now Associate Professor (Sociology of Higher Education) and Associate Head (Quality Assurance and Enhancement) of Department of Education Policy and Leadership at the Education University of Hong Kong.
-He serves as an Associate Editor (Sociology and Education) of Humanities & Social Sciences Communications (SSCI-indexed), Senior Associate Editor of the Journal of Comparative and International Higher Education (the official journal of Comparative and International Education Society's (CIES) Higher Education Special Interest Group), and Advisory Council member of Harvard Business Review (an opt-in research community of business professionals) and the Editorial Board of Chinese Education & Society (a leading international journal in the field of education and China studies).
+He serves as an Associate Editor (Sociology and Education) of Humanities & Social Sciences Communications (SSCI-indexed), Senior Associate Editor of the Journal of Comparative and International Higher Education (the official journal of Comparative and International Education Society's (CIES) Higher Education Special Interest Group), an Advisory Council member of Harvard Business Review (an opt-in research community of business professionals), and the Editorial Board members of International Journal of Educational Management (IJEM) and Chinese Education and Society (a leading international journal in the field of education and China studies).

 On top of scholarly research, he considers education a commitment imperative to an academic life.
 Championing the spirit of liberal arts education, Hayes was presented at the start of his academic career the Outstanding Teacher Award by the School of Professional and Continuing Education, The University of Hong Kong in 2012.
 On issues about education, innovation and youth engagement, he was interviewed by journalism including ARTE (Association relative à la télévision européenne) (Franco-German channel), The Straits Times, South China Morning Post (SCMP), Radio Television Hong Kong (RTHK, Radio 3), and China Daily.